 As of November 24, 2010, we ceased to be a controlled company under the rules of the NYSE due to a sale of common stock by CA and CA II in a registered public offering.
 The November 2010 public offering resulted in CA and CA II owning less than 50% of our common stock.
 As a result of the November 2010 public offering, CA II's ownership was reduced to less than 20% and it lost the ability to nominate one director.
 CA and CA II sold additional shares of common stock in a second public offering in February 2011.
-As a result of the February 2011 offering, CA II lost the ability to nominate one director.
-CA and CA II sold additional shares of common stock in a second public offering in public offerings, as of March 2011, CA owned approximately 9.1% of our common stock and had the right to designate one director for nomination to our Board, and CA II owned none of our common stock and had no rights to designate or nominate directors to our Board.
+As a result of the February 2011 offering, CA II lost the ability to nominate its second director and CA lost the ability to nominate one director.
+Following the two public offerings, as of March 2011, CA owned approximately 9.1% of our common stock and had the right to designate one director for nominate directors to our Board.